supercid/techdocs-wiki-tmp/Adding-the-customer-information.md

 Customer information allows you to annotate contact details for the current customer.
-This information can be looped out from your ecommerce platfrom, CRM system or other mechanisms you have in place onsite.
+This information can be outputed from your ecommerce platfrom, CRM system or any other mechanisms you have in place onsite that can modify the tagging.

 ```html
 <div class="nosto_customer" style="display:none">